Automattic/jetpack/readme.txt

 **Enhancements**

 * Holiday Snow: remove settings outside of Holiday Snow period. #6298
+* Infinite Scroll: update wording in settings to avoid any confusion. #6239
 * Widgets: add a filter to The Display Posts Widget content, so the content can be customized. #5883

 **Improved Compatibility**